Angular2Guy/AngularAndSpringWithMaps/README.md

 A Bing Maps Key is availiable for development use here: https://www.bingmapsportal.com

 ## Testdata
-Testdata for a current industrial production site for the year 2020 is available.
+The testdata for the company site is Airbus Finkenwerder for the year 2020.
 The testdata for the year 2010 is dummy data.

 ## Setup
 Java 11 or newer.